[?] Subscribe To This Site

 Without treatment, similar scabby, inflamed lesions can develop on the nose, lips, face, and/or eye region as the rabbit infects itself through grooming or coprophagy.
 Facial sores develop in about 15% of affected rabbits.
 The rabbit pictured did not yet have any facial sores.

-In a few rabbits with vent disease, the still-infectious rabbit becomes asymptomatic.
-The outward lesions heal, yet the spirochete is still lurking in the bloodstream.
+In a few rabbits with vent disease, the still-infectious rabbit becomes completely asymptomatic.
+The outward lesions heal, yet the spirochete is still populating the bloodstream.
 If you breed a rabbit and the other animal comes down with rabbit syphilis, treat both animals.

 Quarantine: